 Take advantage of the opportunity to get the guidance and support you need to help make this adjustment as smooth as possible.
 Students who complete University 101 their first semester of their freshman year achieve higher GPA’s on average than those who don’t.
 Recent data also shows that students who complete University 101 that first semester persist into their sophomore year and maintain their academic scholarships at higher rates on average than their counterparts.
 Don’t let this opportunity pass you by – your success is important and this course will afford you the head start you need on your path to college success!

-For questions about the University 101 course or about securing a spot, please contact Susannah Waldrop, director of the academic support center, at (864) 503-5414.
+For questions about the University 101 course or about securing a spot, please contact Susannah Waldrop, director of the Student Success Center, at (864) 503-5414.

 Monday - Friday 8:30 a.m. - 5 p.m.Schedule an Appointment!